bensadeh/manifold/README.md

 ## Overview

-`manifold` is a general-purpose highlighting engine for highlighting common objects such as dates, numbers, keywords, and UUIDs.
+`manifold` is a general-purpose highlighting engine for highlighting common objects such as dates, numbers, keywords, UUIDs and more.
 It works by surrounding these items with ANSI color codes, enabling them to be displayed in color in the terminal.

 If you're just interested in a cli for highlighting text, see [`tailspin`](https://github.com/bensadeh/tailspin).